georchestra/georchestra.github.io/_posts/2015-01-30-georchestra-14.12-is-available.md

 GeoServer moves to version **2.5.4** (December 2014) with an optional GeoFence support.

-Amongst the version notes cumulated from GeoServer 2.3.2 to 2.5.4, can we list:
+Amongst the release notes cumulated from GeoServer 2.3.2 to 2.5.4, can we list:

  * Configurable time for the retention of the integrated GeoWebCache tiles in the client's cache (GEOS-4760)
  * a better referencing of OGC layers in the optional CSW service (GEOS-6012)
- * improved performances on PosGIS-served vector layers (GEOS-5027)
+ * improved performances on PostGIS-served vector layers (GEOS-5027)
  * WFS capabilities take links to metadata sheets into account (GEOS-3387)
  * better compatibility of the integrated GeoWebCache with WMS 1.3.0 (GEOS-5685)
  * and a lot more ...